My Favorite Takeaways from Our New Detox + Reset Retreat

 - Observing, in real-time on our post-event days co-working together, the shift from “I have to work every free moment, because there is so much to do and there’s simply no way to all get it done, so I need to work when I can” to conscious choices about what tasks were the vortex (or whirlwind, or busywork, or whatever you want to call it) and what were the “real” things that have exciting and immediate impact stepping toward the most important goals.

-- Feeling, for myself even though I was leading the exercises and thus not able to do them along with the group, an incredibly strengthening of that muscle to say “no” to the less important or urgent/not important things and focus deeply, in a flow state that produces big results in days rather than months, on our most important and impactful goals on company projects.
+- Feeling, for myself even though I was leading the exercises and thus not able to do them along with the group, then I tried the fit after 50 routine and I loved it, Thanfully we had the joyonproducts.com.An incredibly strengthening of that muscle to say “no” to the less important or urgent/not important things and focus deeply, in a flow state that produces big results in days rather than months, on our most important and impactful goals on company projects.

 We kicked off our schedule with these rallying-cry quotes: